fossabot/go-ipld-polymorph/README.md

 ```go
 func (p *Polymorph) GetUnresolvedPolymorph(path string) (*Polymorph, error)
 ```
-GetUnresolvedPolymorph returns a Polymorph value at path, resolving only necessary IPLD references to get there.
+GetUnresolvedPolymorph returns a Polymorph value at path, resolving only the necessary IPLD references to get there.

 #### func (*Polymorph) GetUnresolvedRawMessage

 ```go
 func (p *Polymorph) GetUnresolvedRawMessage(path string) (json.RawMessage, error)
 ```
-GetUnresolvedRawMessage returns the raw JSON value at path, resolving only necessary IPLD references to get there.
+GetUnresolvedRawMessage returns the raw JSON value at path, resolving only the necessary IPLD references to get there.

 #### func (*Polymorph) IsRef

 ```go
 func (p *Polymorph) IsRef() bool
 ```
-IsRef detects if *Polymorph.raw is an IPLD reference.
+IsRef detects if a rawMessage is an IPLD reference.
 An IPLD reference MUST be a JSON object with ONLY the key "/".
 The value pointed to by "/" must be a string.
 If there are any additional keys, the value is not a string, or the JSON is invalid, then it is not considered an IPLD reference.